shaisachs/the-recipe/README.md

 More importantly: she's alive!
 In fact she's chugging merrily along right this minute.
 After quite the search I decided that a typewriter ribbon was a hopelessly lost cause, and decided to set my sights a little higher.
 Tippy's got a wifi connection!
 With some amount of rigging I managed to give her a screen, and jimmied in a networking adapter.
 Old gal is just as good as any laptop and as portable as any refrigerator.
 And you'd never know from the outside, either!
 The screws along the bottom of her carriage were a little worn, but a bit of elbow grease and a sharp screwdriver will do wonders in life.
 I popped them off and discovered plenty of space under the keys: the chip and some wires packed in under the roller.
 Marvelous piece of work if I do say so myself.
 And here she is, sending emails like a pro!

-Despite your thoughtlessness I did get a chance to dig through some of Grandma's old things - horribly musty old dresses for the most part.
+Despite your thoughtlessness I did get a chance to dig through some of Grandma's things  - horribly musty old dresses for the most part.
 Not a recipe to be found, I'm afraid.

 Yours with motherly pride,